mymomdoesntloveme7/LBI-Base/README.md

 # LBI-Base
 Hello thanks for checking this out.
-Here is a basic example of using a LBI to achieve basic script execution.
+Here is a basic example of using a precompiled Lua Bytecode Interpreter to achieve basic script execution.

 NOTE: Build in Release x86